Syampuuh/syampuuh.github.io/mods 2.md

 > By lazyradly and FancyPants for Fallout 4 (Default)

-Allows you to modify the Player's Race Entry without affecting NPCs.
+Allows you to modify the Player&#39;s Race Entry without affecting NPCs.